Lucsantosg/CloudLogAnalysis/how-to/send-data/send_data_mt.md

 2. Install the Network Time Protocol (NTP) package to synchronize the time of the logs.

-    For example, for an Ubunutu system, chek if `timedatectl status` shows *Network time on: yes*.
+    For example, for an Ubunutu system, check if `timedatectl status` shows *Network time on: yes*.
 If it does, your Ubuntu system is already configured to use ntp and you can skip this step.

     ```
     # timedatectl status